 Other notable credits include directing "The 25th Annual Putnam County Spelling Bee," "Antigone," "The Bear," "Boy Gets Girl." the world premiere of "800 Days of Solitude: A Conjuring," as well as several world premieres of short plays and full length staged readings.
 Stage Management credits include “The Arsonists,” "Beyond the Horizon," "Greater Tuna," and "Smoke on the Mountain."
 Acting credits include lead roles in "You’re a Good Man, Charlie Brown" (Lucy), "Oliver!"
 (Nancy), and "The Wedding Singer" (Julia).
 Please see her curriculum vitae or production history for further production credits.

-Jordan has also previously received over a decade of vocal training.
+Kelley has also previously received over a decade of vocal training.
 She has performed in multiple performances in Carnegie Hall, including the world premiere of “Mass of the Children” by renowned composer and conductor John Rutter.
 Jordan also competed as a finalist in a preliminary round of the American Idol franchise.